primihub/fedps/README.md

 # FedPS

-**FedPS** is a Python module designed for data preprocessing in Federated Learning, primarily leveraging data sketching techniques.
+FedPS is a Python module designed for data preprocessing in Federated Learning, primarily leveraging aggregated statistics.
+The preprocessing workflow involves the following five steps:

+1. Local Statistics Estimation: Clients estimate local statistics from their local data.
+2. Aggregation: The server receives the local statistics and performs aggregation.
+3. Global Parameter Calculation: The server calculates the global preprocessing parameters.
+4. Parameter Distribution: Clients receive the preprocessing parameters from the server.
+5. Data Preprocessing: Clients apply the preprocessing to their local data.

 <div align=center>
     <img src="doc/overview.svg", alt="Overview", width="60%">